AlonFriedman/R-Classes-at-USF/README.md

-A General Rubric for Peer Review in Open source R Courses -- 2020
+“Teaching R with Peer Review and a New Rubric.”
+UseR!
+2020.

 Contributors

 * Alon Friedman, University of South Florida
 * Zach Beasley, University of South Florida

-“Teaching R with Peer Review and a New Rubric.”
-UseR!
-2020.

 Abstract